Eigensystems¶ ↑

 Compute eigenvalues and right eigenvectors of the n-by-n real nonsymmetric matrix.
 The computed eigenvectors are normalized to have Euclidean norm 1.
 On output, the upper portion of

-contains the Schur formT
+mcontains the Schur formT.

 Real Generalized Symmetric-Definite Eigensystems (GSL-1.10)¶ ↑